With their membership declining and workers demanding jobs, many unions look to Trump to deliver.

 It’s hardly new.
 Trade unionists for years have been divided over how to respond to Republican administrations.
 The overall national union structure, led by the AFL-CIO (formed in 1955) includes the powerful building-trades union which represents workers on major government and private sector infrastructure projects and traditionally leans conservative on foreign policy and social issues like abortion.

-Most building-trades members have long tilted Republican.
+Most building-trades members have long voted Republican.
 During the Vietnam War, they were the “hard hats” that supported Richard Nixon and railed against “welfare cheats” and students protesting the war.
 And until fairly recently, many viewed immigration as a prospective threat to their jobs.

 But today’s AFL-CIO also includes some of the fastest-growing public sector unions, including the AFSCME and SEIU.
 These unions, which have seen their membership balloon as large numbers of African-Americans and Hispanics have joined their ranks, tilt sharply Democratic.
 And in recent years they have pushed the union leadership to adopt a broad-based “progressive” agenda on issues ranging from health care to immigration reform.